-What is an Air Waybill?
+What is an Air Wabill?

 An Air Waybill (AWB) refers to a detailed document that contains information about the cargo transported through an international air courier to track and trace the shipment.
 AWB is synonymous with the bill of landing but the biggest difference is that an AWB is a non-negotiable document.

-The document provides information such as the contents of the shipment, the sender of the shipment and recipient, terms and conditions of the transportation and other Air Waybill number to keep a track of the shipments.
+The document provides information such as the contents of the shipment, the sender of the shipment and recipient, terms and conditions of the transportation and other Air Waybill numbers to keep a track of the shipments.
 There are various copies in different colours provided to each party involved in the transportation of the shipment.
 The International Air Transport Association (IATA) issues the Air Waybill.
 It is a standard procedure to fill out the AWB accurately and avoid any sort of confusion between the parties.

-Now with the technological advancements, the e-AWB makes it easier for parties to save, fill out and access the bill.
+Now with technological advancements, the e-AWB makes it easier for parties to save, fill out and access the bill.
 Additionally, they are easily able to track the shipment.

 The purpose of the Air Waybill number is to serve as the receipt of the shipment and as a contract of carriage between the sender and the carrier.
 An AWB also contains basic information like the address of the sender, the address of the receiver and the shipper.